katyukha/odoo-rpc-client/README.rst

 This project provides interface similar to
 Odoo internal code to perform operations on **OpenERP** / **Odoo** objects hiding **XML-RPC** or **JSON-RPC** behind.

+***Note***: documentation now is "Work in Progress" state, so here is documentation from openerp_proxy project. in most cases it compatible, except extensions, which are not in this project.

 Features